Term-4-CSD-Team-48/ai-endpoint/README.md

 The server should be run with

-docker run --gpus all public.ecr.aws/l1g2c1s4/50.001:api
+docker run --gpus all -p 8080:8080 -p 1935:1935 public.ecr.aws/l1g2c1s4/50.001:api

-This server listens on ports 1935 RTMP and 8080 HTTP
+This server listens on ports 1935 RTMP and 8080 HTTP and uses GPU.
+If your machine has no GPU the HTTP server will crash.

 ## Issues